 The HSE in any case represents a bureaucratic nightmare with far too many managerial staff who have no clear direction or purpose.
 Meanwhile the Government has persistently lacked the will to tackle this obvious problem of inefficiency head-on!

-The health sector in Ireland has been riddled with powerful vested interests.
+The health sector in Ireland has become riddled with powerful vested interests.
 Unions are very strong and not slow to defend their members' interests.
 In particular, consultants in Ireland enjoy an immensely privileged position in this system being paid substantially more than in other countries.
 Also it has to be said that they have proved pretty expert at defending such privileges in negotiations with weak Government!

 Doctors also do very well out of the system in particular out of older patients for which they receive more than generous remuneration from the state.
 Also because of fears of medical litigation (and the exorbitant cost of medical insurance) rather than directly dealing with complaints, increasingly they refer patients to the hospitals for further tests thus worsening the logjam in the system.